-- all staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school or college's safeguarding regime and know that such concerns will be taken seriously by the senior leadership team. - appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies, should be in place for such concerns to be raised with the school or college's senior leadership team. - where a staff member feels unable to raise an issue with their employer, or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them: - advice can be taken from LADO
+- All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school or college's safeguarding regime and know that such concerns will be taken seriously by the Senior Leadership Team. - Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies, should be in place for such concerns to be raised with the school or college's Senior Leadership Team. - Where a staff member feels unable to raise an issue with their employer, or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them, advice can always be taken from LADO - 8.7 Whistleblowing/Confidential reporting

-8.7 Whistleblowing/ Confidential reporting

 We will ensure that all staff members are aware of their duty to raise concerns, where they exist, about the actions or attitudes of colleagues.
-If necessary the member of staff can speak with the headteacher, the chair of governors or with the LADO.
+If necessary the member of staff can speak with the Headteacher, Principal, Chair of Governors or with the LADO.

-We will ensure staff should are aware of and know how to access West Sussex Confidential Reporting Policy, accessed here and that further assistance for staff to raise concerns can be accessed by calling the NSPCC whistleblowing helpline on 0800 028 0285.
+We will ensure staff should are aware of and know how to access West Sussex Confidential Reporting Policy, accessed here and that further assistance for staff to raise concerns can be accessed by calling the NSPCC whistleblowing helpline on 0800 028 0285 or visiting the Whistleblowing advice line | NSPCC

-9 SPECIAL EDUCATIONAL NEEDS & DISABILITIES
+9 SPECIAL EDUCATIONAL NEEDS (SEN) & DISABILITIES